Skip to content

 Practical Solution: Texture Fusion

-Combine traditional drums with electronic elements to create a unique percussive blend.
+Layer traditional drums with unusual textures, creating a unique percussive blend.

 Step 12: Dynamic Volume Automation